Characterizing and Mitigating Flux Crosstalk in Superconducting Qubits-Couplers System

-To overcome the crosstalk challenge, we develop a protocol for characterizing flux crosstalk in a compact TC architecture that exploits residual inductive coupling between several flux-tunable elements to resolve the 0-1 transition frequencies of the probed element, named "Multi-Z-Line Control" (MZLC).
+To overcome the crosstalk challenge, we develop a protocol for characterizing flux crosstalk in a compact TC architecture that exploits residual inductive coupling between several flux-tunable elements to resolve the 0--1 transition frequencies of the probed element, named "Multi-Z-Line Control" (MZLC).
 The method only requires prior knowledge of the flux bias dependence of the qubit/coupler spectrum.
-It is independent on the readout fidelity and applies to arbitrary flux biases of the probed element.
+It works even with coarsely optimized readout fidelity and applies to arbitrary flux biases of the probed element.
 We apply this method in compact TC with dense wiring of flux lines without a dedicated readout resonator and drive line for coupler.
-MZLC reveals average flux crosstalk of $26.5\,\pm\,18.7\,$\textperthousand and $0.2\,\pm\,0.14\,$\textperthousand, before and after the flux crosstalk matrix compensation.
+MZLC reveals average flux crosstalk of $27\,\pm\,19\,$\textperthousand$\,$ and $0.2\,\pm\,0.1\,$\textperthousand, before and after the flux crosstalk matrix compensation.
 Flux crosstalk matrix cancellation after MZLC enables the coupler-assisted coupling strength to be symmetric with varying coupler detuning after compensation, easing up the tune-up of conditional-phase (CZ) gates.

-The protocol for characterizing flux crosstalk is carried out on a subsystem of a quantum processing unit (QPU) containing five qubits and four couplers, as shown in \frefs{fig:device}(b).
-The QPU is fabricated with conventional e-beam lithography, followed by a tilt-angle deposition of aluminum with in situ oxidation to make the circuit elements and Manhattan-style Josephson junctions.
-The MZLC protocol is implemented in a TC subsystem located at the edge of the linear qubit chain, as shown in \frefs{fig:device}(b) and 1(c).
-Wire bonds are placed above the microwave and flux lines to suppress slot line modes~\cite{Wenner2011}, and flux crosstalk~\cite{Kosen_2024}.
-The experiment is conducted in a dilution refrigerator with a base temperature of \SI{10}{\milli K}, and the microwave signal is supplied by Quantum Machines OPX$+\,$ (see \cite{SupMat} for additional details).

-\sfrefs{fig:device}(c) and 1(d) show the magnified image of the flux-tunable TC subsystem and its lumped circuit diagram with matching color schemes.
-The TC subsystem consists of two Xmon qubits (labeled Q) and a double C-shaped coupler (labeled C), all with flux lines.
-Each qubit has a microwave drive line and a readout resonator (labeled R) coupled to a shared Purcell filter.
-The frequencies of the resonators $f_{\textrm{R}}$, qubits $f_{\textrm{01,Q}}$ and couplers $f_{\textrm{01,C}}$ are arranged so that $f_{\textrm{01,C}}>f_{\textrm{R}}>f_{\textrm{01,Q}}$, as noted in Table S2 of the supplemental material~\cite{SupMat}.
-The neighboring flux lines between the qubit and the coupler have a distance of $250\,\mu$m, shown in \fref{fig:device}(c).
-This distance affects crosstalk and residual couplings, which is expected in superconducting qubit-coupler processors with dense wiring, as shown in \fref{fig:device}(d).